Atlas Fusion -- Modern Framework for Autonomous Agent Sensor Data Fusion: General Architecture Description

 \subsection{Core Pipeline}

-At the startup, the program reads the basic configuration form the config file (see \ref{subsec:config}).
+At the startup, the program reads the basic configuration from the config file.
 The configuration provides a path to the offline record, and the data loading module loads up all the necessary information for offline data interpreting.
 After that, the main pipeline begins.

-The data loading module loader all time-ordered timestamps into the memory and the module later provides data in the correct time order, one by one.
-Based on the data type (which sensor does the data come from), the pipeline redirects data into the dedicated processing section.
+The loading module loads all timestamped data into the memory and later provides the data in the correct order, one by one.
+The pipeline redirects data into the dedicated processing section based on the data type and from which sensor the data comes.
 The output data, like detected obstacles, static obstacles, or moving entities, are stored in the local map data model.

 The entire pipeline has a linear architecture, so the data processing algorithms are sorted one by one.
 This waterfall-like design allows anybody to add or remove a new data processing algorithm without affecting the current ones.